doriancodes/filesystem-manager/docs/src/user-guide/bind-modes/create.md

 ## Behavior

-Before performing the bind operation, Frogger checks if the mountpoint exists.
+Before performing the bind operation, froggr checks if the mountpoint exists.
 If it doesn't, the directory is created automatically.
 After creation (if needed), it performs a standard replace binding.

 ## Examples